-- 1. Left-click the blue 'Load' button to the right of either of the two saved system names to load any of the two saved systems in the 'Systems' worksheet. - 2.
-Upon left-clicking the blue 'Load' button, a message box will appear asking if it is okay to overwrite currently displayed system.
+- Click the blue 'Load' button to the right a saved system name to load any of the two saved systems in the 'Systems' worksheet. - 2.
+Upon clicking the 'Load' button, a message box will appear asking if it is okay to overwrite currently displayed system.
 Follow steps 3 through 5 if 'Yes' or do nothing if 'No'. - 3.
 If 'Yes' was selected, a message box will appear stating the current system displayed in the 'Systems' worksheet has been updated with the user-specified information from the system loaded.
-Left-click 'OK' to continue. - 4.
+Click 'OK' to continue. - 4.
 The loaded system is now displayed in 'Systems' with the name of the system displayed in blue font next to the 'Save' and 'Load' buttons.